WilliamOtieno/Garage_Hub/README.md

 ## Customer

-- customer will signup and login into system
+- Customer will signup and login into the system
-- customer can make request for service of their vehicle by providing details (vehicle number, model, problem description etc.)
+- Customer can make requests for service of their vehicle by providing details (vehicle number, model, problem description etc.)
-- After Request approved by admin, customer can check cost, status of service
+- After the request is approved by admin, the customer can check cost, status of service
-- customer can delete request (Enquiry) if customer change their mind or not approved by admin (ONLY PENDING REQUEST CAN BE DELETED )
+- customer can delete request (Enquiry) if the customer changes their mind or not approved by admin (ONLY PENDING REQUEST CAN BE DELETED )
 - customer can check status of Request(Enquiry) that is Pending, Approved, Repairing, Repairing Done, Released
 - customer can check invoice details or repaired vehicles
 - customer can send feedback to admin